The Grace McMillan Project

 Gallery

 The following images represent highlights from the archival process and Grace McMillan's life story.
-To learn more, see

 the grace mcmillan project